kyma-project/test-infra/docs/prow/prow-installation-on-forks.md

 ```

 2. When you communicate for the first time with Google Cloud, set the context to your Google Cloud project.
-Execute this command:
+Run this command:

 ```
 gcloud config set project $PROJECT
 ```

-3. Run the [`provision-cluster.sh`](../../development/provision-cluster.sh) script or follow [this](https://github.com/kubernetes/test-infra/blob/master/prow/getting_started_deploy.md#create-the-cluster) instruction to provision a new cluster on Google Kubernetes Engine (GKE).
-Ensure that kubectl points to the correct cluster.
-For GKE, execute the following command:
+3. Run the [`provision-cluster.sh`](../../development/provision-cluster.sh) script or follow [this](https://github.com/kubernetes/test-infra/blob/master/prow/getting_started_deploy.md#create-the-cluster) instruction to provision a new cluster on GKE.
+Make sure that kubectl points to the correct cluster.
+For GKE, run the following command:

 ```
 gcloud container clusters get-credentials $CLUSTER_NAME --zone=$ZONE --project=$PROJECT